Lissy93/dashy/docs/configuring.md

 **[⬆️ Back to Top](#configuring)**

 ## `appConfig.auth` _(optional)_

+> [!NOTE]
+> Since the auth is initiated in the main app entry point (for security), a rebuild is required to apply changes to the auth configuration.
+> You can trigger a rebuild through the UI, under Config --> Rebuild, or by running `yarn build` in the root directory.

+> [!WARNING]
+> Built-in auth should **not be used** for security-critical applications, or if your Dashy instance is publicly accessible.
+> For these, it is recommended to use an [alternate authentication method](/docs/authentication.md#alternative-authentication-methods).

 **Field** | **Type** | **Required**| **Description**
 --- | --- | --- | ---